Rohde91/Hairsaloon/README.md

 New class in visual.
 Reseach on printing specific dates in a specific week.
 Repository has bin made and code started to upload.

+Sprint 3:
+Calender has bin started and completed.
+  The overlapping booking is still in the work.